Do you think it’s possible to get smarter?

 Are expectations about IQ behind this?
 We surveyed all participants about their thoughts regarding the malleability of IQ, essentially asking: “Do you think that intelligence can change?”
 What we found is telling.
 Participants recruited with the suggestive flyer tended to believe that intelligence can be changed, and believed it more strongly than controls did.

-This research—and a full discussion of our findings—was just published in the Proceedings of the National Academy of Sciences and will be available for open-access consumption in 6 months’ time.
+This research—and a full discussion of our findings—was just published in the Proceedings of the National Academy of Sciences and is available for free to the public!

 Thanks for reading!